 Rejuvenate in the care of professional at the lavish spa featuring Oriental herbal steam rooms, and Chinese and Ayurvedic treatments.
 Rather stay in the comfort of your own room?
 Languish in the deep soaker tubs to breathtaking city and harbour views.

 When it comes to dining, there’s 10 different restaurants and bars to choose from here.
 The classic Cantonese delicacies of Man Wah are a good place to start (you are in Hong, after all!), but don’t miss a chance to sample the modern French cuisine of Pierre, a fine dining restaurant bearing, not one, but two Michelin stars.

 Summary: The best places to stay in Hong Kong

 - Looking for a clean and comfy room on a budget?
 Set your sights for Kowloon, the city’s best area for budget travellers.
 For clean rooms and an excellent (if a little rough-around-the-edges location, try out the HK Peace Guest House.

 - Got a little more to spend on accommodation?
 With a bit bigger budget, most of Hong Kong opens up to you.
-Choose between either the epic harbour views Metropark Hotel Causeway Bay on Hong Kong Island or the central location and classic European flair of Shamrock Hotel in Tsim Sha Tsui in Kowloon.
+Choose between either the epic harbour views Metropark Hotel Causeway Bay on Hong Kong Island or the central location and classic European flair of Shamrock Hotel in the Tsim Sha Tsui area of Kowloon.